splitio/react-client/MIGRATION-GUIDE.md

 };
 ```

-Notice that `MyComponent` was refactored to use the `useSplitClient` hook and is passed as a React element rather than a render function as children.
+Notice that `MyComponent` was refactored to use the `useSplitClient` hook and is passed as a React JSX element rather than a render function.
-The `useSplitClient` hook is called without providing an `splitKey` param, meaning that the client at the context will be used, i.e., the default client which key is set in the `core.key` property of the `mySplitConfig` object, and the `updateOn` and `attributes` props are passed as options to the hook.
+The `useSplitClient` hook is called without providing an `splitKey` param, meaning that the default client, which key is set in the `core.key` property of the `mySplitConfig` object, will be used, and the `updateOn` and `attributes` props are passed as options to the hook.

 - **High-Order-Components (`withSplitClient`, `withSplitTreatments`) and components that accept a render function as child component (`SplitTreatments`, and `SplitClient`) have been deprecated and might be removed in a future major release.**

 The deprecation is intended to simplify the API and discourage the use of old patterns (HOCs and render props) in favor of hook alternatives to take advantage of React optimizations.

-To migrate your existing code based on `withSplitClient` or `SplitClient`, consider the following refactor using the `useSplitClient` hook.
-Replace:
+To migrate your existing code based on `withSplitClient` or `SplitClient`, consider the following refactor using the `useSplitClient` hook:

 ```tsx
 const MyComponent = (props: ISplitContextValues) => {